syncfusion-content/fileformat-docs/FileFormat/PDF/Working with BookMarks.md

 {% highlight vb.net %}
 [VB.NET]

-'Load the PDF document.
+'Loads the PDF document.

 Dim document As New PdfLoadedDocument("Input.pdf")

-'Get all the bookmarks.
+'Gets all the bookmarks.

 Dim bookmarks As PdfBookmarkBase = document.Bookmarks

-'Get the first bookmark and change the properties of the bookmark.
+'Gets the first bookmark and changes the properties of the bookmark.

 Dim bookmark As PdfLoadedBookmark = TryCast(bookmarks(0), PdfLoadedBookmark)